Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

 **Featured watsonx products**

 - [watsonx.ai](https://www.ibm.com/products/watsonx-ai) - Watson X AI, powered by the **'meta-llama/llama-3-8b-instruct'** model and integrated with **AI guardrails**, delivers personalized farming recommendations in EcoSync.
 By analyzing real-time sensor data on soil health, weather, and environmental factors, it provides actionable insights such as optimal fertilizer use and crop selection.
 These recommendations are tailored to each farm’s specific needs, enhancing both productivity and sustainability while ensuring safe and responsible AI use.
+Additionally, EcoSync includes a Plant Disease Prediction feature, leveraging the **'llama3-llava-next-8b-hf'** model to identify disease type, cause, life cycle, and remedies based on plant photos uploaded by the farmer.
 [Watch Here For Details](#ecosync-website-AI-Map)

 - [watsonx Assistant](https://cloud.ibm.com/catalog/services/watsonx-assistant) - WatsonX Assistant is employed to handle initial user interactions and answer common queries through a chatbot.
 It efficiently addresses routine questions and issues, providing instant assistance to users.
 For more complex inquiries, WatsonX Assistant facilitates seamless transitions to live agents, ensuring that users receive timely and relevant support throughout their experience with EcoSync.
 [Watch Here For Details](#ecosync-website-bot)